-- bullying (including cyberbullying, prejudice-based and discriminatory - bullying) - abuse in intimate personal relationships between peers - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse) - sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or - encourages sexual violence) - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced/involved sexual imagery) - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm
+- Bullying (including cyberbullying, prejudice-based and discriminatory bullying) - Abuse in intimate personal relationships between peers

-• initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).
+- Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse) - Sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence) - Sexual harassment, such as sexual comments, remarks, jokes, and online sexual harassment, which may be standalone or part of a broader pattern of abuse - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Consensual and non-consensual sharing of nudes and semi-nude images and or videos (also known as sexting or youth produced/involved sexual imagery) - Upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).

-We prevent peer-on-peer abuse by actively seeking to raise awareness of all forms of peer-on-peer abuse and by educating governors, our senior leadership team, staff, pupils, and parents about this issue.
+We prevent child-on-child abuse by actively seeking to raise awareness of all forms of such abuse and by educating governors, our senior leadership team, staff, pupils, and parents about this issue.

-This includes training governors, the senior leadership team, and staff on the nature, prevalence and effect of peer-on-peer abuse, and how to prevent, identify, and respond to it.
-Please refer to the anti-peer-on-peer abuse policy for fuller details.
+This includes training governors, the senior leadership team, and staff on the nature, prevalence and effect of child-on-child abuse, and how to prevent, identify, and respond to it.
+Please refer to the Anti-Child-on-Child Abuse Policy for fuller details.

-6.6 Bullying
+5.7 Bullying

 Bullying is also abusive and will include at least one, if not two (or all) of the defined categories of abuse.
-Refer to our Anti Bullying Policy available on our website
+Refer to our Anti-Bullying Policy, available on our website.